 Gil’s career in Wilderness Therapy brings together his passions for working with young people and connecting with the healing power of the outdoors.
 Gil is the co-founder of Legacy Outdoor Adventures and Juniper Canyon Recovery Center for Women and has been with the programs since they started.
 However, prior to Legacy and Juniper Canyon, his personal “legacy” in the field of Wilderness Therapy is impressive.

-Gil’s career in wilderness therapy brings together his passions for working with young people and connecting with the healing power of the outdoors.
-He moved back to his hometown of Loa and the beloved mountains and deserts he wandered during his formative years to work for Aspen Achievement Academy in 1995.
-Aspen Achievement Academy, with Gil as the Executive Director since 1996, became the most influential wilderness therapy program in the country.
+After leaving home for several years, He moved back to his hometown of Loa, Utah in 1995 to work for Aspen Achievement Academy.
+He loved being able to once again live among the beloved mountains and deserts he wandered during his formative years.
+Aspen Achievement Academy, with Gil as the Executive Director since 1996, became the most influential Wilderness Therapy program in the country.
 Gil served on the committee appointed by the Utah State Office of Licensing in 1997 to review and update the licensure standards for Outdoor Youth Programs.
-In 2000, he assembled and led the team that conceptualized and founded Passages To Recovery, the pioneer in wilderness therapy substance abuse treatment for young adults.
+In 2000, he assembled and led the team that conceptualized and founded Passages To Recovery, the pioneer in Wilderness Therapy substance abuse treatment for young adults.
 Gil heavily influenced the development of comprehensive best practices for managing risk in the outdoors for the Aspen Education Group outdoor programs.